ISE-Neutrino/api-testing/docs/load-test.md

 **K6** is an open-source load testing tool that makes performance testing easy and productive for engineering teams, Which is Developer and Source control friendly, has a small learning curve(Javascript).
 You can run k6 locally, in the cloud, or as part of your CI/CD pipeline.

+**Key Features at a Glance:**

-- **Test types:** Primarily designed for support performance testing and it's subtypes (load, stress, spike, etc.)
+- **Test types:** Primarily designed for supporting performance testing types such as load, stress, spike, and more.
-- **Target Users:** It is well-suited for developers and performance engineers who want a user-friendly, modern tool for performance testing.
+- **Target Users:** Well-suited for developers and performance engineers seeking a user-friendly, modern tool for effective performance testing.
-- **Technology Stack:** It uses JavaScript and ES6 for scripting, making it accessible to developers familiar with these technologies.
+- **Technology Stack:** Uses JavaScript and ES6 for scripting, making it accessible to developers familiar with these technologies.
-- **Learning Curve:** k6 has a relatively low learning curve, especially for developers with JavaScript experience.
+- **Learning Curve:** With a relatively low learning curve, K6 is particularly friendly to developers with JavaScript experience.
-- **Scalability:** k6 is designed for horizontal scaling, allowing you to distribute load tests across multiple machines easily.
+- **Scalability:** Designed for horizontal scaling, allowing you to easily distribute load tests across multiple machines.
-- **Support:** k6 offers community support and a commercial version (k6 Cloud) with additional features and support options.
+- **Support:** Offers community support and a commercial version (k6 Cloud) with additional features and support options.
 - **Test Plans Source Control:** Supports source control and can be integrated with version control systems like Git for managing test scripts.
-- **Metrics:** k6 provides essential performance metrics out of the box, including response times, requests per second, and errors.
+- **Metrics:** Provides essential performance metrics out of the box, including response times, requests per second, and errors.
-- **Reporting :** Provides basic reporting, and you can enhance reporting capabilities with plugins and integrations.
+- **Reporting :** Provides basic reporting capabilities, which can be further enhanced with plugins and integrations.
-- **Thresholds:** allowing you to set performance thresholds based on your SLOs requirements.
+- **Thresholds:** Enables setting of performance thresholds based on your SLO requirements.
-- **Automation CLI:** k6 offers a CLI for automation, making it easy to run tests from the command line or integrate with automation scripts.
+- **Automation CLI:** Comes with a CLI for automation, simplifying the process of running tests from the command line or integrating with automation scripts.
-- **Cloud Native:** k6 is container-friendly, making it suitable for running in cloud environments and container orchestration platforms.
+- **Cloud Native:** Container-friendly, making it suitable for running in cloud environments and container orchestration platforms.
-- **Supported Protocols:** k6 supports a range of protocols, including HTTP, WebSocket, gRPC, and more, through community-developed extensions.
+- **Supported Protocols:** Offers support to a range of protocols, including HTTP, WebSocket, gRPC, and more, through community-developed extensions.
-- **Observability Integration:** k6 supports pushing test results to Observability systems [AppInsights, Datadog, Grafana, more].
+- **Observability Integration:** Facilitates the integration of test results with Observability systems such as AppInsights, Datadog, Grafana, and more.
 - **Cost:** Offers an open-source version and a commercial version (k6 Cloud) with additional features and support, priced based on usage.

 ## K6 Installation